clojure-grimoire/grimoire/resources/1.5.0/clojure.core/use/docstring.md

-Like 'require, but also refers to each lib's namespace usingclojure.core/refer.
-Use :use in the ns macro in preference to callingthis directly.'use accepts additional options in libspecs: :exclude, :only, :rename.The arguments and semantics for :exclude, :only, and :rename are the sameas those documented for clojure.core/refer.
+Like 'require, but also refers to each lib's namespace using clojure.core/refer.
+Use :use in the ns macro in preference to calling this directly.

+  'use accepts additional options in libspecs: :exclude, :only, :rename.
+  The arguments and semantics for :exclude, :only, and :rename are the same as those documented for clojure.core/refer.